AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     Replace the current image with a new image whose pixels are transformed from the named *fromspace* color space into the named *tospace* (disregarding any notion it may have previously had about the color space of the current image).
-Optional appended arguments include:
+Optional appended modifiers include:

     - `key=` *name*, `value=` *str* :